vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Concatenates them all together, putting the result into the output stream.
 If the first argument is `AUTOSPACE`, it will put a single space between each of the joined arguments automatically.

+### `^actualinputrange`( start end )
+Given the starting and ending word positions of an original input (what CS had after tokenization but before adjustments), this returns the range of where the words arose  in the actual input.
+The return is a range whose start is shifted 8 bits left and ORed with the end position.

+### `^originalinputrange`( start end )
+Given the starting and ending word positions of an actual input (what CS sees after adjustments and what you normally pattern match on), this returns the range of where the words came from in the original input.
+The return is a range whose start is shifted 8 bits left and ORed with the end position.

 ### `^properties`( word )
 Returns the 64bit properties of a word or fail-rule if the word is not